-- The assembly receives power from the incoming trunk cable and requires no further source of power. - It shall only be powered from supplies conforming to IEC 61158. - The environment/enclosure in which these assemblies are mounted must ensure adequate separation of the trunk and spur wiring.
+- The assembly receives power from the incoming trunk cable and requires no further source of power. - It shall only be powered from supplies conforming to IEC 61158. - The environment/enclosure in which an assembly is mounted must ensure adequate separation of the trunk and spur wiring.
 This may be provided by means of separate cable trunking or clear physical separation as defined by local rules.
 Blue cable trunking is recommended for the IS spur cables to identify that they are intrinsically safe circuits, while grey or black trunking is recommended for the non-IS trunk cables.
-The cable routing should ensure that trunk and spur cables do not cross each other inside the enclosure. - Type 'A' fieldbus cable is recommended for fieldbus trunk connections. - The TTA can accommodate trunk cables with outer diameters between 5 and 13mm. - The terminal blocks for the trunk fieldbus cables have either screw terminal connectors or cage clamp connectors according to the model specified, but both are suitable for cables from 0.5mm2/AWG 20 up to 2.5mm2/AWG 14.
+The cable routing should ensure that trunk and spur cables do not cross each other inside the enclosure. - Type 'A' fieldbus cable is recommended for fieldbus trunk connections. - The TTA can accommodate trunk cables with outer diameters between approximately 5 and 13mm see Section 4.3.1 for further details regarding protection rating. - The terminal blocks for the trunk fieldbus cables have either screw terminal connectors or cage clamp connectors according to the model specified, but both are suitable for cables from 0.5mm2/AWG 20 up to 2.5mm2/AWG 14.